parabolic/parabolic.github.io/_posts/2020-09-29-terraform-0-13-and-google-cloud.markdown

 </p>

 <br>
-This terrafom configuration will create three folders and four projects.
+This Terraform configuration will create three folders and four projects.
 See Figure 4.

 <p align="center">
   <a>